Lasting Powers of Attorney: recent key developments

 Norton Aluminium Limited ("the Company") went into administration in August 2012 when it received a draft judgment in favour of local residents in a claim for nuisance, which resulted in substantial damages being award and likely legal costs.

 The liquidators defended the claim and counterclaimed against Mr Dickinson (and two other directors of the Company).
-The dispute centered on the following transactions:
+The dispute centred on the following transactions:

 The liquidators argued that these transactions formed a scheme by which Mr Dickinson restructured the affairs of the Company when it was threatened with the local residents’ litigation, with the object that the Claimants in that litigation would receive nothing if they won, and Mr Dickinson would be in a position to buy the main business from an administrator and continue it under a "phoenix" company (which he did in fact do).